Claudio-R/vue-polix4-dynamic-sequencer/README.md

 # What is the PoliX4 project?
 This is the result of the joint work of four students aiming to create a dynamic instruments which ensures the user maximum freedom in the creation of rhytmic and melodic patterns.
 Each rhythmic structure is represented by a keyboard whose scale and tonality can be indipendently (and also jointly) programmed.
 Up to 3 instruments (2 synths and 1 drum set) can be selected and played within each keyboard and the number of keys can be choosen by the user.
-Last but not least, tempo, octave and number of bars can be increased up to 4 for all layers.
+Last but not least, tempo, octave and number of layers and number of bars can be dynamically modified by the user to ensure great live performaces.

 # How was it developed?
 Such a complex system put us in front of several difficulties which would not have been easily overcome without the help of such a powerful tool as Vue.js.